 1st place: Fulbright Students' Association of Michigan Tech

 3rd place: Indian Students Association of Michigan Tech

 Information about the Parade

-The Parade of Nations will be held on Saturday, September 17, 2022 at 11:00 am!
+The Parade of Nations will be held on Saturday, September 16, 2023 at 11:00 am!
 Student and community organizations are invited to enter floats or march in the Parade.
 Details about float guidelines, parade route, etc, will be provided later.
-International food returns this year!

-This year's Parade of Nation t-shirt will be on sale in the IPS office via cash and also at the Dee stadium for cash sales.
-The t-shirt cost will be $20 for one and two for $30.
+This year's Parade of Nation t-shirt are on sale in the IPS office via cash and also at the Dee stadium for cash sales.
+The t-shirt cost will be $15 for an Adult size, and $12 for a children's size.
 For more information about anything, contact Parade of Nations at firstname.lastname@example.org, or call 906-487-2160.
 Be sure to follow us on Facebook for important updates!

 T-Shirts are available Now!